-Based on the above recent hacks, it is clear that gaming companies host a trove of valuable information.
-Gamers trust these platforms with their payment information and with the safety of their gaming characters on which they spend thousands of hours and hundreds of dollars upgrading, making gaming a lucrative target for hackers.
+Gaming companies host a trove of valuable information.
+Gamers trust these platforms with their payment information, personal details, passwords, and with the safety of their gaming characters on which they spend thousands of hours and hundreds of dollars upgrading.

-Another way cybercriminals target gamers is through malware disguised as an advantage.
-Cheat software for online games is common as players strive to be the best out of thousands.
-Advantage seekers for “Call of Duty: Warzone” were targeted by a malware scam.
+Cybercriminals also target gamers through malware disguised as an advantage.
+Cheat software for online games is common as players strive to be the best among their opponents.
+For instance, a malware scam targeted players seeking an advantage for “Call of Duty: Warzone.”
 The malware creators advertised the “cheat software” on YouTube with instructions on how to download it.
 The video received thousands of views and hundreds of comments, which made it look legitimate.

 One of the steps in installing the “cheat software” was that users had to disable antivirus programs and firewalls.
 Users let the cybercriminals walk right into their device!
-From there, the device was infected by an aggressive type of fileless malware called a dropper.
-A dropper doesn’t download a malicious file onto the device; rather, it creates a direct pathway to deliver an additional payload, such as credential-stealing malware.
+From there, an aggressive type of fileless malware called a dropper infected the device.
+A dropper doesn’t download a malicious file; rather, it creates a direct pathway to deliver an additional payload, such as credential-stealing malware.1

 Competitive gaming is, well, competitive.
 So, if you invest a lot of real money into your characters, be especially vigilant and follow these five important tips to protect your online accounts.

 It’s common for gamers to use variations of their real names and birthdates in their public-facing usernames.
-Don’t use your real name or birthdate in your username.
+Doing this could reveal personal information that you’d rather keep private.
 Consider using a nickname or a combination of random numbers instead.
-Along this same vein, don’t reveal personal details about yourself (phone number, birthday, places you visit regularly) on chats or streams.
+Along this same vein, don’t reveal personal details about yourself (phone number, hometown, places you visit regularly, etc.) on chats or streams.
 Lurking cybercriminals can gather these personal details to impersonate you.

-A virtual private network (VPN) scrambles your online data traffic, making it impossible for hackers to access your IP address and spy on your online browsing.
+A virtual private network (VPN) scrambles your online data traffic, foiling nosy digital eavesdroppers you may encounter while online gaming.
+A VPN makes it nearly impossible for anyone to access your IP address or spy on your online browsing.